GuruMaps/iOSManual/03-settings.md

 #### Font size

-You can configure Galileo to display all text on a vector map at a comfortable font size.
+You can configure Galileo to display all text on a vector map at various font size.
 To increase, decrease, or change the default font size, go to app Settings &gt; Font and Languages:

 ![](/assets/font_and_language.png)

 #### Preferred language order

 In some regions objects on the map in addition to local names have names in other languages.
-Map will show the names on the first language in this list if exists.
-It may be useful for multilingual countries, such as Belgium where Dutch, French and German share official language status.
+The Map will show the names of the user designated first language in this list if it has been defined by the user.
+This feature may be useful for multilingual countries, such as Belgium where Dutch, French and German share official language status.

+Tap **Edit** button on the top right of the screen, to rearrange or delete languages from the list.

-### Map Features {#mapFeatures}
+### Map Features \(**Points of Interest\)** {#mapFeatures}

-In addition to the basic appearance settings, you can select the objects you wish to display on the vector map.
-Select only the objects that you want to display to keep the map tidy and uncluttered:
+In addition to the basic appearance settings, you can select the **POIs** you wish to display on the vector map.
+Select only the **POIs** that you want to display to keep the map tidy and uncluttered:

 * Restaurants, cafes, fast foods
 * Bars, pubs, clubs